Albert W. Grant: Biography

 Grant became commandant of the Philadelphia Navy Yard on March 21, 1910, and simultaneously took command of the 4th Naval District.
 Two years later, he became head of the Atlantic Reserve Fleet.
 Command of the new battleship Texas came in 1913 and command of Submarine Flotilla, Atlantic Fleet, followed two years later.

 In the summer of 1917 — some three months after the United States entered World War I — Grant took over Battleship Force 1, Atlantic Fleet, with additional duty in command of Squadron 2 and Division 4.
 This position gave him the rank of vice admiral.
 During the last four months of 1918, Grant served as acting commander of the entire western portion of the U.S. Atlantic Fleet during the absence of Admiral Henry T. Mayo.
 He was awarded the Distinguished Service Medal for his World War I service.
 In 1919, he became commandant of the Washington Navy Yard and superintendent of the Naval Gun Factory.

 Retired on April 6, 1920, Grant died in Philadelphia on September 30, 1930.
-Grant and his wife Florence Southall (Sharp) Grant (1857–1947) are buried at Elmwood Cemetery in Norfolk, Virginia.
-His great-great-grandson, Richard Weston Grant III, is a graduate of the class of 2009 from the United States Naval Academy.
+Grant and his wife Florence Southall (Sharp) Grant are buried at Elmwood Cemetery in Norfolk, Virginia.